 Mount-Database -Identity DB2

-You can use the native tool ESEUtil that can help in identifying the possible cause of the issue, along with two recovery options – Soft and Hard Recovery.
+You can use the native tool ESEUtil to identify the possible cause of the issue, along with two recovery options – Soft Recovery and Hard Recovery.
 First, you need to confirm the status of the database.
-You can use the /mh parameter to know the status of database.
+You can use the /mh parameter to know the status of the database.

 EseUtil /r E00 /l C:\EDB /d C:\EDB\db2.edb